Alejogb1/job-board/blog-data/declare-database-using-code-example.md

 So yeah its not just a matter of copy pasting code but understanding the code behind what you're trying to achieve database design and architecture it is not for the faint of heart but if you do it right you can achieve scalable and robust systems and databases It is quite a deep rabbit hole but once you learn the basics it becomes a whole lot easier its like riding a bike… a very complicated high tech bike with a lot of gears and some rockets attached but still a bike you know what I mean?

-Okay I am out have fun coding those databases
+ I am out have fun coding those databases